NVIDIA/ais-k8s/helm/aisloader/README.md

 ### Model

 At initial install the chart creates a transient Redis instance to coordinate benchmark client nodes.
-A controller pod is created which will monitor configuration and initiate new benchmark runs when a new `controller.runid` is submitted - the benchmark will run with the number of nodes and client config as stipulated in the config at the time the new `runid` is observed.
-If `runid` is `nil` (the default) then the controller pod will poll for updates of the config until it observes non-nil and initiates a new run.
+A controller Pod is created which will monitor configuration and initiate new benchmark runs when a new `controller.runid` is submitted - the benchmark will run with the number of nodes and client config as stipulated in the config at the time the new `runid` is observed.
+If `runid` is `nil` (the default) then the controller Pod will poll for updates of the config until it observes non-nil and initiates a new run.

-A DaemonSet is used to create benchmark client pods.
-Each daemon pod registers with the controller pod and enters a "pool" of available nodes.
+A DaemonSet is used to create benchmark client Pods.
+Each daemon Pod registers with the controller Pod and enters a "pool" of available nodes.
 When a new run is requested the controller will await the availabler pool being large enough to cover the requested nodecount then will choose the first `nodecount` nodes from a sorted list of available nodes, hence trying always to run on the same set of nodes where possible for a given nodecount.